rwbronco/fontshow/README.md

 Almost everything from the site color to footer contents can be changed in the [php/www/config.php](https://github.com/rwbronco/fontshow/blob/main/php/www/config.php).

 ## Database Connection
 [php/www/config.php](https://github.com/rwbronco/fontshow/blob/main/php/www/config.php) will have the default database credentials.
-If you changed them in [docker-compose.yml](https://github.com/rwbronco/fontshow/blob/main/docker-compose.yml) (***You should have!***) then you'll need to change them in the config file!
+If you changed them in the compose file earlier (***You should have!***) then you'll need to change them in the config file!

 ## Cache
 The cache is set to refresh every day, but can be triggered by a button on the front end next to the text preview box.
 This duration length hasn't been made configurable as it's not something most people will need to change since there's a refresh button to immediately refresh it.
-To change the duration between refreshes, edit this line in [php/www/get-fonts.php](https://github.com/rwbronco/fontshow/blob/main/php/www/get-fonts.php) (this will be added to config.php soon):
+To change the duration between refreshes, edit this line in [php/www/get-fonts.php](https://github.com/rwbronco/fontshow/blob/main/php/www/get-fonts.php):
 ```
 $cacheTime = 86400; // Cache for 1 day
 ```